-

 PUBLIC PROCEEDINGS

-The committee has scheduled a public briefing on the Bill with Queensland Treasury on Monday, 27 October 2025 and a public hearing with stakeholders on Wednesday, 29 October 2025.
+The committee held a public briefing on the Bill with Queensland Treasury on Monday, 27 October 2025 and a public hearing with stakeholders on Wednesday, 29 October 2025.
 See timeline below for further information.

 Further information